SalahEddin/petite-url/ReadMe.md

 ## Design choices
 - Chose not to support port numbers for IPv6 since many browsers don't support themwithout a flag [(ref)](https://support.mozilla.org/en-US/questions/1111992).
 - Assumed the web service won't be deployed for scaling at the beginning, that's why the counter range method isn't connecting to a separate service managing each deployment range.

+## Optimisation
+- Since we're only encoding urls, it possible to encode more effeciently by splitting the encoding to (protocol + ...url)